manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 Some wallets only supports interacting with one chain at a time.
 We call this the wallet's "active rpc provider".

-`wallet_switchNetworkRpcProvider` enables dapps to request that the wallet switches its active chain to whichever one is required by the dapp.
+`wallet_switchNetworkRpcProvider` enables dapps to request that the wallet switches its active RPC connection provider to whichever one is required by the dapp.

 This enables UX improvements for both dapps and wallets.